Mathématique: Chapter 26

 “Ask me again when you have level five security clearance.”

-Young looked up sharply at the dead-center assessment.
+Young sharpened himself up at the dead-center assessment.
 “Why do you ask?”

 “It was a combined effort,” Young said.
-“Landry, Jackson, and General O’Neill.
+“Landry and General O’Neill made the offer.
 I think I’m supposed to be a neutral party.”

-Rush watched him.
-“It’s odd that they happen to choose my neighbor for this.”
+“Odd that they’d choose my neighbor for this.”

-“Now you’re just being paranoid.”
-Young said, looking down, dragging his spoon through his soup.
-“Believe me when I say that I have more qualifications for this job than living next door to gate bait of epic proportions.”
+Young dragged his spoon through chicken and kale, carrot and shallot.
+“Believe me when I say I have more qualifications for this job than living next door to gate bait of epic proportions.”

 “No?”

 “I’m certain that’s an insult.
-It’s also far too witty to have originated with you.”
+It’s also far too witty to’ve originated with you.”

-“Do not refer to me as ‘gate bait’,” Rush said, looking at Young over the tops of his glasses.
+“Do not refer to me as ‘gate bait’.”
+Rush gave Young a full on math professor stare over the tops of his designer glasses.

 “You got it, hotshot.”

-Rush gave Young and unimpressed look and directed his attention toward his soup.
+Rush quirked an unimpressed eyebrow and directed his attention toward his soup.

 Young spent a moment considering the man who was at the epicenter of the conflicts with the Ori and the Lucian Alliance.
-“Are you—doing okay with all of this?” he asked.
-“With everything that happened yesterday, I mean?”
+“You hanging in there with all of this?” he asked.
+“With everything that happened yesterday?”

-“Yes,” Rush said, without looking up.
+“Yes.”
+Rush didn’t look up.
 “I’m fine.
 And, as it seems you are as well, I’ll be heading back to my apartment, post lunch.”

 “What happened to a painkiller and a nap?”

-“What are you going to do in there by yourself?”
+“What are you gonna do in there by yourself?”

 Rush gave him a nonplussed look.
 “The same thing I always do?”

 “Take a day off,” Young said.
 “You’ve got five cyphers at this point.
 You’re halfway there.
-Watch some PBS or something in celebration.
-Do whatever it is that mathematicians like to do on the weekends.”
+Read a book.
+Watch PBS.
+Listen to NPR.
+Online shop for blazers with elbow patches.
+Do whatever mathematicians like to do on the weekends.”

-With some difficulty, Young levered himself out of his chair and limped after him.
-By the time he made it to the doorway, Rush was drying dishes.
-“Rush—“ he began, but he was cut off by the ringing of the other man’s cell phone.
+With a spike of pain that came from sitting too long, Young levered himself out of his chair and limped after him.
+“Rush—” he began, only to be cut off by the ringing of the other man’s phone.

-The mathematician looked at him, raising his eyebrows.
+The mathematician looked at him expectantly, eyebrows up.

 “Ah.
 Fuck.”
-Rush extricated his phone from his pocket and answered it.
+Rush slipped his phone from his pocket and answered it.

 Young tried to think of a way to convince the other man to stay.

 “Yes yes.
-I’m fine,” Rush said, aborting his attempt to trap the phone between his ear and shoulder with a wince.
-He began rubbing his free hand over the side of his neck.
+I’m fine.”
+With a pained grimace, Rush aborted his attempt to trap the phone between his ear and shoulder.
+He rubbed his free hand over the side of his neck.
 “Thanks for—oh.
 Yes, well.”

 “Who is it?”
 Young mouthed at him.